michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0081.md

 - v: tamper, with the purpose of deception
 - v: manipulate in a fraudulent manner
 ### Family
-manipulate: manipulable, manipulated, manipulates, manipulating, manipulation, manipulative, manipulator+;manipulable: manipulability;manipulation: manipulations;manipulative: manipulatively;manipulator: manipulators
+- manipulate: manipulable, manipulated, manipulates, manipulating, manipulation, manipulative, manipulator+
+- manipulable: manipulability
+- manipulation: manipulations
+- manipulative: manipulatively
+- manipulator: manipulators
 ### Examples
 - And some people are tech geeks, absorbed in new ways to record or quantify or manipulate data.
 - “And if we understand things in enough details, we might be able to manipulate it.”